-3.3.1 Motivation
+1 Motivation

-With the advent of IP-based networks, it will become increasingly important to ensure that users of various voice-based and non-voice-based services, particularly on the PSTN, ISDN and mobile networks, can communicate with other users on other networks.
-Interworking of existing and new services and capabilities will be ever important to satisfy customers' new and/or changing requirements (e.g. QoS, terminal/personal mobility).
+With the emergence of the requirements of future telecommunication/ICT architectures, capabilities, technologies, applications and services and the continued development of future IP-based networks, providing constancy for users of various voice-based and non-voice-based services, particularly on the PSTN, ISDN and mobile networks, to be able to communicate with other users on other networks remains essential.
+Interworking of existing and future telecommunication/ICT architectures, capabilities, technologies, applications and services and capabilities will remain important to satisfy customers' future and/or changing requirements (e.g., QoS, terminal/personal mobility).

-In addition, increased awareness of customers' needs by administrations and ROAs, and the continued emergence of competition are likely to increase the pace of new service development.
-It is especially important that mechanisms, including interworking scenarios, be identified which may be of benefit to developing countries in making the transition from legacy networks and the services that they support to more modern means of telecommunication, possibly supported on IP-based networks, or other data networks.
+In addition, increased awareness of customers' needs by administrations and ROAs, and the continued application of competition to future telecommunication/ICT architectures, capabilities, technologies, applications and services are likely to increase the pace of future service development.
+It is especially important that mechanisms, including interworking scenarios, be identified that may be of benefit to developing countries in making the transition from legacy networks and the services that they support to more modern means of telecommunication/ICTs, possibly supported on current and future IP-based networks, or other fixed mobile or satellite networks.

-3.3.2 Question
+2 Question

-The Question will deal with the issues detailed under Tasks below.
+The question will deal with the issues detailed under Tasks below.

-3.3.3 Tasks
+3 Tasks